-I am a political scientist and legal scholar conducting empirical research on international humanitarian law, counter-terrorism law and policy, transitional justice, criminal law, and comparative law with a regional focus on the Middle East.
+ABOUT: I am a political scientist and legal scholar conducting empirical research on legal systems during and after conflict with a regional focus on the Middle East.
 My research and teaching interests are in the areas of criminal law and procedure, international law, human rights, and transitional justice.
 Currently, I am the National Security Law Fellow at the Georgetown University Law Center.

 Before entering academia, I was a Junior Fellow at the Carnegie Endowment for International Peace (Middle East Program), a Critical Language Scholar in Jordan, and a Fulbright Fellow in Oman.
 I hold a B.A. in Political Science and Arabic from Swarthmore College.